Easy attention: A simple attention mechanism for temporal predictions with transformers: Temporal-dynamics predictions of chaotic systems using a transformer

-The long-term predictions of the variables over 10,000 time steps are shown in Fig.~\ref{fig:attractor_visualisation} for various models on the test dataset.
-The results clearly show that the LSTM and self-attention-based transformer model are not able to reproduce the correct dynamical behaviour over long times, while the transformer models using easy attention are able to achieve better predictions; this can be clearly observed in the temporal evolution of variable $x$ from the Lorenz system, shown in Fig.~\ref{fig:Lorentz_temporal_evo}.
-Compared with the self-attention-based transformer, the transformers using easy attention have the lowest computational cost for training and exhibit higher accuracy on reproduction of long-term dynamics, which indicates that the transformer models using easy attention are more robust for temporal-dynamics prediction than the model using self attention.
+{Compared with the self-attention-based transformer, the transformers using easy attention have lower computational cost for training and exhibit higher accuracy on reproduction of long-term dynamics, which indicates that the transformer models using easy attention are more robust for temporal-dynamics prediction than the model using self attention.}